Alcohol many parts of the human body. How does alcohol affect the gastrointestinal tract, pancreas, liver, and the immune system?

 One of those people you are calling, the one that is there for you, that is the person you are likely to ask to be your sponsor.
 Ask them.
 If they decline ask them for a recommendation.
 If you trusted them enough to ask them, trust them to refer you.

 The best meetings are often the meeting-before-the-meeting and the meeting-after-the-meeting.
 Sit and talk.
 Go for coffee or dessert after the meeting.
 People hang out and talk not only about recovery but about the challenges of living life after drugs or alcohol.

-Attend your fellowship’s social events, potlucks, picnics, sporting events and so on.
+Attend your fellowship’s social events, potlucks, picnics, sporting events, and so on.
 The more you develop social friendships the more people you have as potential support systems.
-Don’t wait till the crisis strikes to form strong friendships.
+Don’t wait until the crisis strikes to form strong friendships.

 The process for finding sponsors at N.A. or other twelve-step programs is much the same.

 There are an increasing number of peer-run centers and peer-run groups.
 Ask at your local mental health providers about peer groups.
 Many areas have local NAMI chapters they can be especially helpful in referring you to peer support groups, so should local mental health agencies.